 Of course we already knew that.
 It’s why blackleg is a mandatory vaccination (among others) for all of our animals as part of our herd health program.
 Properly protected the chances are minimal that the animal will contract this illness.

 Seller Lied About Blackleg Vaccinations?

-Sadly folks this is both an emotionally and financially painful lesson learned: from now on we’ll not take a seller’s word that proper protection has been given, we’ll take matters into our own hands & do our own vaccinations even if we’re told by the seller that they’re up to date.
+Sadly folks this is both an emotionally and financially painful lesson learned: from now on we’ll not take a seller’s word that proper protection has been given.
+We’ll take matters into our own hands & administer calf vaccinations ourselves.
+Even if we’re told by the seller that they’re up to date.

 Goodbye sweet boy…

 But now what about our other bottle calves?